Boyfriend of Amelia Arnold 'confessed' murder to uncle

 Earlier, the court was told Ms Arnold died from "a severe head injury" inflicted by what the prosecution say was probably a dumbbell bar.

-Pathologist Dr Nathaniel Cary said she had received up to 10 blows to the head.'Topped her'
+Pathologist Dr Nathaniel Cary said she had received up to 10 blows to the head.

 Giving evidence on Tuesday, Potter told the court, he was asked by his sister, Mr Wall's mother, to help Jack "move some carpet".

 But on arrival at his sister's house she told him: "Jack's done Amelia in .... he's topped her."